Project: SPINE

 Updated on

-Like other artists, Danish architectural firm Kollison found a unique structural medium in PVC pipe and fittings for their interactive art installation, installed at Godsbanen in Aarhus, Denmark during the Media Architecture Biennale 2012, called SPINE.
+Danish architectural firm Kollision found a unique artistic and structural medium in FORMUFIT PVC pipe and fittings for their interactive art installation, SPINE.
+Installed at Godsbanen in Aarhus, Denmark during the Media Architecture Biennale 2012, SPINE showcases how creative engineering and modern art can merge through the flexibility of PVC design.

 Updated on